 Let’s review why they’re so special.

-- The homemade sauce is laced with fresh vegetables like sauteed mushrooms and onions and has a zingy splash of red wine vinegar.
+- The homemade sauce is laced with fresh vegetables like mushrooms and onions and has a zingy splash of red wine vinegar.

 - The meaty sauce is spooned over thick crusty bread instead of a hamburger bun.
 We used a whole wheat baguette.